Jalal-Assaly/backend-grad/README.md

 # Physical Access Control System Using Digital Keys
 #### Collaborators: [Jalal Assaly](https://github.com/Jalal-Assaly) and [Ahmed Salah Shalabi](https://github.com/AhmedShalabi01)
-This project was developed as part of my graduation project for the Faculty of Engineering, in the Computer Systems department at the October University for Modern Sciences and Arts.
-It provides a comprehensive physical access control solution to enhance the security and manageability of smart buildings, utilizing mobile digital keys as authentication tokens to control access..
+This project was developed as part of my graduation project for the Faculty of Engineering, in the Computer Systems department at MSA University.
+It provides a comprehensive physical access control solution to enhance the security and manageability of smart buildings, utilizing mobile digital keys as authentication tokens to control access.

 This project consists of a complete IoT system composed of multiple subsystems and technologies:
 - **Backend System:** Developed using Java 17 and Spring Boot.
 - **Mobile Application:** Developed using Java 17 and Android Studio.
 - **Embedded System:** Developed using Embedded C, C++, Arduino IDE and ESP-IDF framework.
 - **Frontend System:** Developed using HTML, CSS, Typescript and Angular.

+The system was tested, deployed and benchmarked to assess its performance against existing similar systems.
+Testing was conducted at various levels, such as unit testing (Mockito + AssertJ), integration testing and system testing.
+Deployment was realized on a Raspberry Pi 4 Model B (8GB RAM) using Docker containers and Portainer as the container orchestration tool.
+Finally, benchmarking was conducted using [Eclipse Californium's](https://github.com/eclipse-californium/californium.git) available tools.

 [Demonstration Video](https://drive.google.com/file/d/1fbGVf5QVrfla25-C9wlf16yCCj4XdmEq/view?usp=sharing)